 Step 1: Install Coefficient in Excel

-Before diving in, ensure you have the Coefficient add-in installed in Excel.
+Before diving in, ensure you have the Coefficient add-in installed in Microsoft Excel.

 Stop exporting data manually.
 Sync data from your business systems into Google Sheets or Excel with Coefficient and set it on a refresh schedule.